Rape victim moved to act after hearing man abused another

 Hermansen continued to intimidate her, punching her arm whenever he saw her, not in a friendly or joking way, but painfully to assert dominance.

-"My self-esteem and self-worth spiraled further downwards as I got older, which led me to have romantic relationships that were unhealthy," the victim impact statement said.
+"My self-esteem and self-worth spiralled further downwards as I got older, which led me to have romantic relationships that were unhealthy," the victim impact statement said.

 "I would sleep with men because I thought that I had to.
 I thought that it was my sole purpose to be there for men's pleasure.
 I had believed this ever since I was sexually abused as a child."